House to launch Trump impeachment inquiry over Ukraine controversy

 House Intelligence Committee Chairman Adam Schiff said his panel was communicating with an attorney representing the whistleblower and that the individual would like to testify this week.

-Trump said the transcript would show the call was “totally appropriate,” that he had not pressured Zelenskiy to investigate Biden and that there had been no “quid pro quo” for U.S. aid in exchange for a probe.
+Trump said the transcript would show the Ukraine call was “totally appropriate,” that he had not pressured Zelenskiy to investigate Biden and that there had been no “quid pro quo” for U.S. aid in exchange for a probe.
 Quid pro quo is a Latin phrase meaning a favor that is exchanged for a favor.

+Trump has produced no evidence of wrongdoing by Biden or his son.

+“When you see the readout of the call, which I assume you’ll see at some point, you’ll understand.
+That call was perfect.
+It couldn’t have been nicer,” Trump told reporters at the United Nations General Assembly in New York.

 Reporting by Patricia Zengerle and David Morgan in Washington; Additional reporting by Steve Holland at the United Nations; Writing by Will Dunham and John Whitesides; Editing by Alistair Bell and Peter Cooney